prak112/Image-Barter-Bazaar/README.md

 <hr>

 # Project Overview
+## GOAL
+ To evolve/advance the current application to a Single-Page Application (SPA) using Javascript and React.

+## REASON
+  - Current application works successfully at a fundamental level.
+However, advanced features include :
+    - Single-page UI (no multiple tabs redirecting)
+    - Faster response rate
+    - On-screen notifications for User actions (ex.
+"Item added!", "Order placed.")
+    - Items availability update in "Products" section (ex.
+"Out of Stock" cannot be ordered but redirected to possible matches)

-Jump to either of the sections below for a project glimpse.
+- Jump to either of the sections below for a glimpse

 [Workflow](#workflow) | [Walkthrough](#walkthrough) | [Database Schema](#database-schema) | [Features Implemented](#features-implemented) | [Features In Progress](#features-in-progress)